-Learning how to calibrate your monitor correctly is a must, as having a monitor that displays colour and contrast accurately ensures your work can be viewed by others as you intend.
-It's also useful when you need to match the colours in a digital design to a printed version.
+If you want to learn how to calibrate your monitor properly, this is the guide for you.
+Having a monitor that displays colour and contrast totally accurately is crucial for a designer or photographer because your work will be viewed by others exactly as you intended it.
+It also comes in handy when you need to match the colours in a digital design to a printed version.

 Monitor calibration: Quick links

-You’d be forgiven for thinking any monitor should be pre-calibrated to display at its best, but this is only the case for monitors that boast ‘factory colour calibration’.
-This is a feature built into high-end, premium-priced panels like the stunning Eizo ColorEdge CG319X, which we reckon is the best monitor you can buy right now.
-But what exactly is monitor calibration?
+You'd be forgiven for thinking any monitor should be pre-calibrated to display at its best, but this is only the case for monitors that boast 'factory colour calibration'.
+This is a feature built into high-end, premium-priced panels like the stunning Eizo ColorEdge CG319X, which we reckon is up there with the best monitors you can buy right now.

 What is monitor calibration?

 Monitor calibration ensures the colour output from your monitor matches a predefined standard, such as the sRGB or Adobe RGB colour space, rather than whatever colour balance the screen happens to display after it rolls off the production line.
 The calibration process doesn't actually alter anything about the monitor itself, apart from settings like brightness or contrast.
 Rather, a hardware monitor calibrator detects the colours emitted by your screen and creates a bespoke software profile – or look-up table – that tells your computer’s graphics card to distort its colour output to compensate for the inaccuracies of your monitor.

 If you don't fancy splashing out on a hardware calibrator, there are also apps built into your computer’s operating system, as well as free online tools, that will help assist you to manually adjust your monitor's colour output by eye.
 They're useful for rectifying glaring colour and contrast issues, but the human eye is simply too subjective for precise colour calibration.
 We strongly recommend investing in even an entry-level hardware calibrator if you’re at all serious about accurate colour – it's the only way to get the job done properly.